Parmesan Baked Chicken Nuggets

 6) Bake these at 425 degrees F. for about 25 minutes, turning them halfway through.

 7) Serve finished nuggets with ketchup, honey mustard, or BBQ sauce.

 I decided to use basil for this variety because I had some laying around the house, but you could sub out parsley if you wanted to make these more like chicken parmesan in nugget form.

 Add the basil, grate the Parmesan, and mix everything in with the breadcrumbs.
 The Parmesan is very important.
 Use good parmesan and pile it high.
 It forms a great crust after baking.

 You’ll also want to set up your egg wash which is just a few eggs whisked together with either water or milk.

 You can use either boneless skinless breasts or thighs for this.
 My personal preference is thighs, but I used breasts on this particular day.
 Regardless of what you use, try to trim off as much fat as possible and cut your chicken into bite-sized bits.

 Once all your chicken is chopped up, toss the nuggets with a light dusting of flour just to dry out it out a bit so everything else sticks to it.

 Next, dredge each nugget (or you can do a handful at a time) into the egg mixture and then into the breading mixture.
 Be sure to really press the breading mixture into the nuggets so it sticks nicely.

-Then layout all the nuggets in a baking dish.
+Once your chicken nuggets are breaded, layout all the nuggets in a baking dish.
 You can pack the nuggets pretty close, but just try not to have any that are overlapping.
 I like to brush mine with a little melted butter before baking, but that’s optional.